lisaannbyrne1/MilestoneP4/README.md

 ### UX
 #### User stories
 ##### Navigation & Searching
-As a shopper I want to be able to view of list of all products sold on the site.
+As a shopper I want to be able to view a list of all products sold on the site.

 As a shopper I want to be able to view the product details including price.